cybercongress/cybercongress/site/content/post/game-of-links.md

 ## Community pool

 2 TCYB are allocated to the community pool within the `cyber` network.
-During euler-5 we expect from the community some experiments with governance.
-All governance decisions of community pool spend of the testnet will be migrated to the mainnet.
-The issues for claiming rewards are very various.
-It can be features development, explorers, graph store and ranking algorithm improvements.
-Also, it can be marketing tasks like posting, users involving, guides and so on.
-Finally, it can be community building like meetups, online meetings, dev meetings, conferences, etc.
+During euler-5 we expect some experiments with governance from the community.
+All of the governance decisions of the community pool spend during the testnet, will be migrated to the mainnet.
+There can be multiple examples for claiming rewards in this discipline.
+Those can be: development of features, explorers, improvments to the ranking algorithm.
+Other things can be marketing tasks - like posting, user involvment, guides and so on.
+Finally, this can be - community building, like: meetups, online meetings, dev meetings, conferences, etc.

 ## `euler-4` rewards
 A thank you to our early validators for helping to test and secure the `euler-4` testnet.
 They have kept their nodes running for a year for a Great future.